Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 ~ As described above, echo profiles encode temporal (x-axis) and spatial (y-axis) information of reflection \& diffraction strengths.
 With the calculated echo profiles as inputs, our deep learning pipeline predicts the hand pose/gesture with data augmentation techniques.

-\subsection{Labels for Training/Testing Hand Poses: Ground Truth Acquisition \& Normalization}
+\subsubsection{Labels for Training/Testing Hand Poses: Ground Truth Acquisition \& Normalization}

-To capture ground truth for training and evaluation, we use MediaPipe Hands~\cite{mediapipe} that acquire the 3-dimensional (3D) coordinates of 21 key points, shown in Fig.~\ref{fig: pose-joints}.
+To capture ground truth for training and evaluation, we use MediaPipe Hands~\cite{mediapipe} that acquire the 3-dimensional (3D) Cartesian coordinates of 21 key points, shown in Fig.~\ref{fig: pose-joints}.
 We subtract the wrist key point from the other 20 key points to acquire the relative ground truth joint position with respect to the wrist.
 MediaPipe Hands is also used as the ground truth method in ~\cite{etherpose, discoband} to infer 3D coordinates based on RGB images.
 We notice the depth prediction of MediaPipe is not precise, but it is consistent under the same lighting conditions.
+We include the per-axis performance breakdown in the results section for comparison.
 Compared with a depth camera-based ground truth acquisition method, like Leap Motion~\cite{leapmotion}, MediaPipe tracks occluded joints better.
+Though the marker-based motion-capturing system is the most accurate, the markers alter the hand geometry and reflection patterns which our acoustic sensing principle relies on.

 To account for hand position and orientation differences across sessions and participants, we normalize the hand orientation.
 For each detected hand pose, we find the plane defined by vectors (a) starting from the wrist (joint 0 in Fig.~\ref{fig: pose-joints}) and ending at the index finger metacarpophalangeal (MCP) joint (joint 5 in Fig.~\ref{fig: pose-joints}), and (b) starting from the wrist (joint 0 in Fig.~\ref{fig: pose-joints}) and ending at the little finger MCP joint (joint 17 in Fig.~\ref{fig: pose-joints}).
 We then re-align the hand by rotating the palm plane to that of a reference image.
 Furthermore, to ensure the same hand size for the same participant, we normalize the hand size based on the physical length measured between the wrist (joint 0 in Fig.~\ref{fig: pose-joints}) and ending at the little finger MCP joint (joint 17 in Fig.~\ref{fig: pose-joints}).